The Difference Between Concept

 environment, and the creative director

-felt that this scene needed something
+felt that this environment needed something

 more finished to communicate all the things he wanted for the team,